 There are some general best practices when it comes to inbox management that applies across service providers.

-The below pertains to any inbox you or your employees might have.
+The below inbox management practices pertain to any inbox you or your employees might have.

 Never open links from unknown senders

 If you get an email from someone you don't know with a link in it, never click on the link.